jaxcore/jaxcore-say/README.md

 ### Intonation

-The voice profiles include an easy way to modify the voice to be faster, slower, deeper, higher:
+The voice profiles include an easy way to modify the speed (faster/slower) and pitch (deeper/higher):

 ```
 voice.speak('hello world', {
   fast: true
 });
 ```

 ```
 voice.speak('hello world', {
   slow: true
 });
 ```

 ```
 voice.speak('hello world', {
   high: true
 });
 ```

 ```
 voice.speak('hello world', {
   low: true
 });
 ```

 #### ESpeak Languages

-Languages must be loaded individually.
-Due their file size it is recommended to only include the languages that are necessary.
+The ESpeak voice profiles require a language to be loaded.
+Due their file sizes it is recommended to only include the languages that are necessary.

 ```
 import ca from "jaxcore-speak/voices/ca.json";